 2015 Preliminary Economic Assessment

-The new resource estimate, together with the updated metallurgical testing results anticipated to follow in August, will be incorporated into the 2014 Preliminary Economic Assessment (PEA) for the Wellgreen Project targeted for completion in Q4 2014.
-The Company is fully-funded through completion of the PEA update and initiation of Pre-feasibility level studies.
+The new resource estimate, together with the updated metallurgical testing results anticipated to follow in August, will be incorporated into the 2015 Preliminary Economic Assessment (PEA) for the Wellgreen Project targeted for release in Q1 2015.

 Environment & Permitting

 Environmental baseline studies continue on the Wellgreen Project, including collection of meteorological data, surface water quality and flow data, ground water quality and flow data as well as wildlife and vegetation studies.
 In addition, socio-economic baseline studies have commenced.
 These baseline studies are being conducted in collaboration with the Kluane First Nation as part of the exploration cooperation and benefits agreement announced by the Company on August 2, 2012.
 The Company expects to be in a position to initiate the environmental assessment process in 2015.
 The Yukon and Federal Government guidelines suggest 18-24 months as a guideline to review mine permit applications.
 The review consists of evaluating the baseline data, assessing the project/operation influence on the environmental baseline and evaluating the mitigation processes proposed by the Company to enhance environmental due diligence.
 The environmental assessment process at Wellgreen is expected to proceed in an efficient manner since the project was a former operating mine in an area with historic and current placer mining, and the project Kluane First Nations are assisting Wellgreen Platinum Ltd with compilation of the baseline, assessment and mitigation aspects contained in the YESAB and Water Use Board applications.

 Qualified Person under Ni 43-101